A cut finite element method for the Biot system of poroelasticity: Numerical results

-where \(z_0\) is the minimum z-coordinate of the domain.
-Parameters were set to \(E = \SI{1600}{\pascal}\), \(\nu = \num{0.499}\), and \(K = \SI{2.0e-6}{\milli\metre\squared\per\pascal}\), see \cite{stoverud2016poro}, and all source terms were set to zero.
+with \(\nu = \num{0.499}\), and all source terms are set to zero.
 For the Nitsche parameter for the fluid pressure we have chosen the value higher than usual (\(\gamma_p = \num{4.0e6} \)) to better enforce the boundary condition on this relatively coarse mesh, as the dynamics are mainly driven by the gradient of the boundary pressure.
-As shown in Fig~\ref{fig:brainsolutions_3D} the displacement are of the order 0.1 mm which is similar to that reported in the literature and through magnetic resonance imaging~\cite{goa2025brain}.
-The displacement field is however much more complex in real life, it varies a lot between individuals, and are caused by multiple causes such as cardiac, respiratory, sleep etc~\cite{ulv2025sleep}.
+The simulation results are presented in Figure~\ref{fig:brainsolutions_3D}.
+The displacement is of the order 0.1 mm, which is similar to that reported in the literature and measured through magnetic resonance imaging~\cite{goa2025brain}.
+The displacement field is however much more complex in real life, it varies a lot between individuals, and it is affected by multiple causes, such as cardiac, respiratory, sleep, etc~\cite{ulv2025sleep}.
 Concerning the interstitial fluid velocities, several studies have attempted to assess them in particular because of their importance for the glymphatic system.
 For example, \cite{holter2017interstitial} estimated pore velocities of up to 100 nm/s computationally, whereas \cite{ray2019analysis} estimated a superficial velocity of $\mu$m/s.
-Furthermore, in a parameter estimating study, \cite{vinje2023human}, superficial velocities of the order of 2-4 $\mu$/min was found to provide a best fit for overnight MRI-tracer movement.
-Our estimates here are at the lower end of the spectrum, with maximal velocities of the order of nm/s.
-We do remark that the static pressure gradient employed in our setting is relatively to the intracranial pressure pulsation occurring due to cardiac pulsation or respiration.
+Furthermore, in a parameter estimating study \cite{vinje2023human}, superficial velocities in the order of 2-4 $\mu$/min were found to provide best fit for overnight MRI-tracer movement.
+Our estimates here are at the lower end of the spectrum, with maximal velocities in the order of nm/s.
+We do remark that the static pressure gradient employed in our setting is related to the intracranial pressure pulsation occurring due to cardiac pulsation or respiration.